-If during the course of the investigation the School decides that the police should be involved, the School should cease immediately in order to enable the police to conduct a full detailed enquiry.
+If during the investigation the school decides that the police should be involved, the school should cease immediately to enable the police to conduct a full detailed enquiry.

-Any response will balance the needs of the individual with those of the wider School community and aim to provide students with the opportunity to learn from their mistakes and develop as individuals.
+Any response will balance the needs of the individual with those of the wider school community and aim to provide students with the opportunity to learn from their mistakes and develop as individuals.

-If because of a misuse problem (or for any other reason) a student acts in such a way as to endanger themselves or others, the School will take corrective action to prevent injury/ damage or other serious risk.
-In this situation a dependency issue may be taken into account, but it will not automatically exempt the student concerned from the normal consequences of his/her serious misconduct.
+If because of a misuse problem (or for any other reason) a student acts in such a way as to endanger themselves or others, the school will take corrective action to prevent injury/ damage or other serious risk.
+In this situation a dependency issue may be considered, but it will not automatically exempt the student concerned from the normal consequences of his/her serious misconduct.